 Our short-term goal is to understand different faiths and let the values of Islam be understood as well.
 We know very little about other faiths just as others know almost nothing about Islam.
 The idea is to know each other, so we can be good to each other.
 When we learn about each other, the myths will disappear and solutions will emerge.

 Our Long term goal is simply to bring a realization that the purpose of all religions is to bring peace and tranquility to an individual and further create a balanced relationship between the individual, society and the environment.
 Learning about other faiths need not imply infidelity, but rather the search will enrich one’s own faith, it reaffirms the idea that the intent of every faith is to “fix” the individual as an active working and participating spoke in the wheel of life.
 Most people get it and a few don’t.

 Muslims are not a monolithic lot, a majority of us are like a majority of any group; minding our own business – taking care of family, raising children, their schooling, job, a home to live and retire comfortably.
 Its an American dream and it is a Muslim dream.

 A few among Muslims and a few among Christians and other faiths are bent on converting people to their faiths.
 However, most people believe in free will, let people believe what comforts them.
-Everyone is endowed with freedom to eat, drink, wear and believe what is good for him or her in the pursuit of their happiness.
+Everyone is endowed with the freedom to eat, drink, wear and believe what is good for him or her in the pursuit of happiness.